 For those of you planning a trip to Zion National Park we wanted to share our experience and tips for hiking the Scout Lookout trail.

-Scout Lookout Trail
+Guide to the Scout Lookout Trail

 Zion National Park, located beside the town of Springdale in Utah, is home to the tallest sandstone cliffs in the world and they soar over the Virgin River and the Zion Canyon valley floor.